moorepants/application-materials/2018/ucd-mae/research-statement.rst

 Eke, Margolis, and Karnopp for vehicle dynamics, biomechanics, and control.
 I am a faculty affiliate at the new Data Science Initiative and plan leverage that relationship to grow our data centric computational work.
-My work with the Institute for Transpiration studies will grow with collaborations with Susan Handy and Dillon Fitch.
-I also look forward to developing more cross disciplinary research partners, many which have begun with the 790+ capstone design projects I have mentored.
+My work with the Institute for Transportation Studies will grow with collaborations with Susan Handy and Dillon Fitch.
+I also look forward to developing more cross disciplinary research partners, many which have begun with the 90+ capstone design projects I have mentored.

 The lab I am planning will be able to 1) collect motion data from humans and